 Pricing is based on square footage, as well as the extent of demolition and reconstruction.
 Today’s average office renovation costs about $187.50 per square foot, and plan on paying contractors around $70 per hour.

-Make a list of what your office redesign's top priorities are.
-Are you wanting to change the atmosphere, revamp the culture or just make better use of the space you have?
+As you begin this process, start by getting clear on your office redesign's top priorities.
+Are you wanting to reduce health risks, change the atmosphere, or just make better use of the space you have?

 To identify and stay focused on your priorities, you should: